History Pages: 30 – How the Town Became a City

 Ironically, the 1989 Loma Prieta earthquake doomed the Oddfellows Building, but the unwanted clock tower was safe.
 In an early example of “reuse, recycle, restore”, the Oddfellows clock tower became the top section of the present Town Clock, completed just in time for the nation’s centennial in 1976.

 Where did the Oddfellows meet before getting their own building?
 There's some disagreement.
-In an 1870 "bird's eye" view of town, the two-story building at left in the photo (with two oriel windows) is identified as the Oddfellows Hall and Post Office.
-John Chase, however, says the Oddfellows met until 1873 in the 1868 McPherson Building at the corner of Pacific and Locust (two buildings to the right in this 1880 photo).
+In an 1870 "bird's eye" view of town, the two-story building with two large oriel windows in the 1880 photo at left is identified as the Oddfellows Hall and Post Office.
+John Chase, however, says the Oddfellows met until 1873 in the 1868 McPherson Building at the corner of Pacific and Locust (two buildings to the right of the one with oriel windows).

 The McPherson Building was the Sentinel’s first self-owned home.
 The newspaper offices moved from rented space in the building right across Locust Street (with a sloped roof in the photo).
 More irony – the brick building owes its survival through the 1989 earthquake to the fact that it was damaged by an earthquake during construction.
 While repairing the damage, the builders added iron reinforcing work to strengthen the brick walls, and so it still stands today, though remodeled several times.